 I was talking to Mindlinx CEO John Scheel about the explosion in demand for mental health services for, frankly, all 340,000,000 of us.
 Chuckling at my off-the-cuff market analysis which included every single American soul, John noted that he created Mindlinx, a company specializing in providing online HIPPA-compliant psychological counseling services nationwide, precisely because of this massive upsurge in need.
 The conversation turned to why this explosion was happening and I noted

 Facebook.
 Twitter.
 Text messages.
 YouTube.
 TikTok.
 NextDoor.
-All of these and more, so much more, accessible in ways unimaginable, all of these services allowing us to transmit and receive the fears, delusions, and problems of hundreds, thousands of others, these mental disorders individually delivered and transmitted with a dopamine hit which itself is addictive.
+All of these and more, so much more, accessible in ways unimaginable, all of these services allowing us to transmit and receive the fears, delusions, and problems of hundreds, thousands of others, their thoughts individually delivered and transmitted with a dopamine hit which itself is addictive.

 The structure of the internet, and how we interact with it, is tailor made for mental disorders such as Denialism to flourish.
 We register to websites to which we find interesting and supportive, thereby ignoring differing points of view.
 Information bubbles are easily created merely by clicking the subscribe button on YouTube, or the follow button on TikTok.
 We join Facebook groups which are moderated so that Thoughtcrime is not allowed (Just go to a Mommy group sometime.
 I dare you.)
 And, eventually, algos pick up on this and start feeding us engaging content, which, many times is content which reinforces previously held notions by means of creating feelings of hostility and fear of others.